We get more than our fair share of double yolk eggs on our farm.

 Now, you might be wondering what the deal is with double yolk eggs.

-Although they might contribute to egg binding and it’s possible large double yolk eggs might tear your hen’s vent a bit as she lays them, for the most part, double yolk eggs aren’t much to worry about!
+Although they might contribute to egg binding and it’s possible large double yolk eggs might tear your hen’s vent a bit as she lays them (learn more about vent gleet here), for the most part, double yolk eggs aren’t much to worry about!

 As long as your hen is laying regularly and without difficultly, she likely is perfectly healthy even if she does pop out a double yolker every so often.